+Viking Ambassadors

+Viking Newspaper

+VNN News

-Viking Ambassadors Viking Ambassadors Viking Newspaper The Viking Ambassador program was introduced in 2018.
-These students give tours to prospective students and families, are knowledgeable of all aspects of the school, and can answer questions about various subjects.
-As an ambassador, students are required to attend events such VNN News as Viking for a Day and Open House.
-In addition to require events, students are invited to participate in other events throughout the school year such as the Mothers' Guild Fashion Show, Accepted Students' Night, and the Viking Victory Auction.
-All students are invited to apply to the Viking Ambassador program.
-Viking Newspaper The Viking , Central Catholic's student newspaper, introduces students to the world of print journalism.
-Student writers divide their efforts among news, features, sports and opinion writing.
+The Viking, Central Catholic's student newspaper, introduces students to the world of print journalism.
+Student writers divide their efforts among news, features, sports, and opinion writing.
 A student editor oversees each section, making it unique in itself while contributing to an overall product that informs and entertains its readers.

-Viking News Network (VNN) VNN, the Viking News Network, broadcasts each morning during the homeroom period.
-Anchors provide students with import-ant (and sometimes less important) information on activities, sports, and upcoming events.
-Technicians set up and run the broadcast, while
+Viking News Network (VNN)

+VNN, the Viking News Network, broadcasts each morning during the homeroom period.
+Anchors provide students with important (and sometimes less important) information on activities, sports, and upcoming events.
+Technicians set up and run the broadcast, while cameramen run the equipment.
+If you enjoy knowing what's going on before anyone else, can enunciate your prepositions, and know the difference between talking and babbling, VNN may be looking for you.